geteff1/ClinDiag/README.md

 ## Installation <a name="installation"></a>

-Installation does not require non-standard hardware.
+This installation requires *no* non-standard hardware.

-Installation time depends on internet connection bandwidth, typically less than 30 minutes.
+The installation time depends on internet connection bandwidth and typically takes less than 30 mins.

 ### Set up a virtual environment <a name="venv"></a>

 When using pip it is generally recommended to install packages in a virtual environment to avoid modifying system state.
 We use [`conda`](https://www.anaconda.com/download/) as an example here: